 For the next part of the trans-Moskitian adventure, I’d planned to hop on one of the lanchas plying the waterways linking Ahuas and Puerto Lempira, before picking up the main road – well, a potholed unpaved track – down to Mocoron.
 But after scrutinising my map and making various enquiries, the general consensus seemed to be that an overland route was rideable at this time of year, by following a network of footpaths that link one Moskitian village to the next.

-This is my map to guide me onto the right trail out of Ahuas - my little moleskin notebook was often mistaken for a bible in these parts.
-With my head swirling with potential hazards, warnings and advice (watch out for the tigers/only stay with Christians/get yourself gun, or at least a decent sized machete) I pedalled off into the heart of La Moskitia...
+This is my map to guide me onto the right trail out of Ahuas – my little moleskin notebook was often mistaken for a bible in these parts.
+With my head swirling with potential hazards, warnings and advice (watch out for the tigers/only stay with Christians/get yourself a gun, or at least a decent sized machete) I pedalled off into the heart of La Moskitia…

 It wasn't long before I was leaving the last of Ahuas' wonky, weatherstained houses behind.

-Then I hit stretches like this...
-The mud is thick enough to hold the bike up by itself.
+Then I hit stretches like this… The mud was thick enough to hold the bike up by itself.
 I lost my sandals here, and delved around for a while with my hands to retrieve them.

-And sank down right to my waist while looking for a route through this swampy section...
+Later, I sank down right to my waist while looking for a route through this swampy section…

 In Warunta, the pastor paddled across the river to pick me up, with the news that he'd been told to deliver anyone who looked 'different' to a nearby army checkpost - the area is rife with narcos and other insalubrious characters.
 Luckily formalities were quickly dealt with, and after feeding me a massive platter of wild pig, a soldier was assigned to guide me by horseback onto the correct trail out of town.